 The Value of Healthcare IT Governance

-In this blog, we will break down the components of the health IT governance structure, questions you can ask yourself to gauge your current level of process maturity, and next steps you can take to kickstart the journey to optimal efficiency.
+In this article, we will break down the key components of an effective IT governance structure for healthcare, share questions you can use to help assess your current process maturity, and identify next steps you can take to kickstart the journey to optimal efficiency.

 What is IT Governance?